nigrosimone/ng-http-caching/README.md

 ## Example: clear/flush specific cache entry

-If you want delete some cache entry, you can access to the cache storage, eg.:
+If you want delete some cache entry, eg.:

 ```ts
 import { Component } from '@angular/core';